angehoueto/corrstock/README.md

 # corrstock
 Generate trading signals through stock correlation deviation

+This model is really incomplete.
+THe backtesting is still on work to compute the optimal value for deviation.
+When we will have that value we will be able to develop a trading strategy.
+Actually our model will just show us what stocks are deviating from their historical correlation.
+We will complete this model as soon as possible by adding a trading strategy to it.

 ## Libraries

 We will first import the library that we will use in our model: